seqan/seqan/manual/source/Tutorial/InputOutput/IndexedFastaIO.rst

 ------------------

-The class :dox:`FaiIndex` allows for building and loading FAI indices. fo build such an index, we use the function :dox:`FaiIndex#build` of the class :dox:`FaiIndex`.
+The class :dox:`FaiIndex` allows for building and loading FAI indices.
+To build such an index, we use the function :dox:`FaiIndex#build` of the class :dox:`FaiIndex`.
 The first parameter is the :dox:`FaiIndex` object, the second is the path to the FASTA file.
 The function returns a ``bool`` indicating whether the mapping was successful (``true`` on success, ``false`` on failure).